What Is Successive Blending? A Phonics Intervention for Struggling Readers

 What is Successive Blending?

 Successive blending is a phonics intervention strategy for students who are having difficulty with continuous blending.
 It is a process where students blend the first two sounds before being introduced to a third sound in a CVC word.
-Successive blending is a scaffold for students who cannot continuously blend more than two sounds.
+Successive blending is a scaffold for students who cannot blend more than two sounds continuously.

 There’s a lot to unpack in that definition, so let’s get started.

-The fact that this blending technique is an intervention strategy means that most students who are learning to read will not need to use it.
+Because this blending technique is an intervention strategy, most students learning to read will not need to use it.
 Most students will be successful with continuous blending.

-For students who are not successful with continuous blending, successive blending could be a strategy that bridges the gap and helps them connect the sounds together.
+For students who are not successful with continuous blending, successive blending could be a strategy to bridge the gap and help them connect the sounds.
 This intervention strategy lessens the cognitive load on working memory and helps students make connections between the letters and sounds in a CVC word.

 How Do I Teach Successive Blending?

-With successive blending, students say or segment the first two sounds in a word and then immediately blend those first two sounds together.
+With successive blending, students say or segment the first two sounds in a word, then immediately blend them.
 Then they say the third sound and blend that sound with the first two sounds.
-It helps students concentrate on the process of blending.
+It helps students focus on the blending process.

 Successive Blending Example: How to Blend the Word Sad